 UNC Charlotte's BIM/VDC Requirement is a living document and will continually be reviewed for applicability with current methods and technology.
+Also, review section 01 78 23-Digital Management Exchange Guidelines (DMEG) in the Project Manual for information associated with these requirements.
 UNC Charlotte welcomes feedback from the AEC Teams and internal staff regarding the performance of these processes is critical to keeping it relevant.